 13. Some Disaster Losses

-You can only deduct disaster losses, which the IRS refers to as casualty losses, if the loss occurred in a federally declared disaster area and you weren’t reimbursed for it by your insurance company.
-The maximum deduction is the value of the loss less 10% of your adjusted gross income.
+You can only deduct disaster losses, which the IRS refers to as casualty losses, if the loss occurred in a federally declared disaster area.
+The maximum deduction is the lesser of either the adjusted basis of your property, or the decrease in fair market value of your property as a result of the casualty.

 14. Military Reservist Travel Expenses